elewa-academy/Modular-Design/docs_src/03-async-modules/README.md

 # Async Modules

-Let's learn a little about async programming
+Let's learn a little about async programming.
+In this project you will refactor your Todo List from Practical JavaScript into an Asynchronous application.

 ### Index
 * [Learning Objectives](#learning-objectives)